ankurkmaurya/aFileWidget/README.md

 ## 3. Configuration Settings

-This widget has been designed with [Bootstrap](https://getbootstrap.com) and [Font Awesome](https://fontawesome.com) icons so it has dependency on both the libraries.
+This widget has been designed with [Bootstrap 3](https://getbootstrap.com) and [Font Awesome](https://fontawesome.com) icons so it has dependency on both the libraries.

 It has the option to allow multiple or single file select through the 'maxfile' variable.
 <ul>